apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/recap_collection_basics.md

 ---
 title: Recap data collection
-description: Review our Alexa Top Sites scraper and refresh our memory about its code and the programming techniques we used to collect data.
+description: Review our e-commerce website scraper and refresh our memory about its code and the programming techniques we used to collect and save the data.
 menuWeight: 1
 paths:
 - web-scraping-for-beginners/crawling/recap-collection-basics